David Hicks, Ph. D., Program Director

 - Creative writing sample.(a 15-25 page writing sample from any genre or genres of published/unpublished work that best demonstrates your creative ability)

 - Essay response...A 3-10 page response to the following questions:

 - Where are you with regard to your writing and how did you get here?

 - Why Wilkes?
 What do you hope to accomplish in our program?

 - What will you do with your program accomplishments following graduation?

-Students may enter the program in either the January or June residency.
-Project terms begin following each residency and continue for at least four months.
-Students selecting the weekender version of the MA will receive online instruction over three weekends following each residency instead of attending the weeklong residencies in January and June..
+Students may enter the program in either the winter (early January) or summer (late June) residency.
+Project terms (in the form of 15-week semesters) begin following each residency and continue for at least four months.
+Students selecting the "Weekender" version of the MA will receive online instruction over two weekends following each residency instead of attending the weeklong residencies in January and June..
+Weekender study is allowed in lieu of the winter residency without question, but for the summer residency, in-person attendance is expected.

 Students interested in the Master of Fine Arts must first complete the Master of Arts